Pennsylvania Groundwater Information System (PaGWIS)

 For years, no records were entered into PaGWIS because of insufficient staff, creating a backlog of 10 to 20 years, depending on the county.
 In 2005, skeletal data (owner name, well address, county, municipality, driller, and date drilled) for this backlog of about 152,000 records were entered into PaGWIS.
 No coordinates were entered for these records.
 Therefore, they will not be listed in the results of either radial or polygonal searches.
 You must search by county, municipality, driller, or date drilled to locate these records.
 Because these well records do not have all their data included from the paper forms, we have provided in the search results links to the images of the paper records submitted to the Survey.
 Upon selection, these links open in a new window where the original well record can viewed and printed.

 After 2005, paper records continued to be submitted until electronic submittal by WebDriller became mandatory on June 1, 2009.
 These paper records, and a small number submitted after 2009, have not been entered into PaGWIS.
 See below for information on obtaining scans of well records submitted on paper forms that have not yet been added to PaGWIS.
-About 49,500 paper well records from this generation are not yet included in PaGWIS.
+About 50,000 paper well records from this generation are being added to PaGWIS.

 Starting in 2009, drillers have used an online application called WebDriller to enter well records electronically.
 With WebDriller, data are transferred automatically into PaGWIS within 30 days after drillers "print for owner."
 These digital records have coordinates so that these reports will be included in the results of radial or polygonal searches.
 There are no images linked to these digital records.

 Scans of well records submitted on paper forms are available by contacting the Survey.
-Efforts will soon begin to add the 49,500 scanned records into PaGWIS.
+Efforts are underway to add about 50,000 scanned records into PaGWIS.
+As of December 1, 2014, skeletal data and report images for over 17,000 of these records have been added.
 Requests for records of specific municipalities may be answered through email.
 Requests for large areas may require the purchase of a CD or DVD.

 The following are recommended citations for the online database and Access download of PaGWIS: